 Est. 1977 - Celebrating 40 + Years of

 Arts in Education Excellence

-Welcome to the 2020-2021 school year at the Arts Academy.
-Throughout the seemingly endless challenges 2020 has brought, we remain strong in our convictions to place the needs of our students at the forefront of our work.
+Welcome to the 2021-2022 school year at the Arts Academy.
+Throughout the seemingly endless challenges, 2020 and 2021 have brought, we remain strong in our convictions to place the needs of our students at the forefront of our work.
 We want parents and students to know that we are here to service the “whole child” and to provide a comprehensive approach to ensure the success of every student.

 If your child is in need of extra assistance with high school courses, our partners with Canisius College Academic Talent Search is available for tutoring.
 Please reference the tutoring schedule on the reverse side of the printed progress report, and/or you may find it posted at buffaloartsacademy.org Every student and their family has been linked with a school-based liaison to act as an advisor during these demanding times.